metodologianavarrabiomed/mice-ext-val/README.md

 >  calculate_predictions_recalibrated_type_2(external_validation_data)
 > ```

-The Harrell C-index calculation can be done using the function `calculate_c_index`.
-This functions needs at least the model prediction calculated.
+The Harrell's C-index calculation can be done using the function `calculate_c_index`.
+This function needs at least the model prediction calculated to be able to obtain the aggregated Harrell's C-index.

 ```r
 model <- model |>